WordPress/gutenberg/packages/scripts/README.md

 ### `check-licenses`

-Validates that all dependencies of a project are compatible with the project's own license.
+Validates that all dependencies of a project are compatible with the project’s own license.

 _Example:_